0.0.1#

 0.0.2#

-There shall be one (1) Discipline Club per program of study as defined by the Faculty, with the exception of the Electrical and Computer Engineering Discipline club which shall represent both Electrical Engineering and Computer Engineering.
+There shall be one (1) Discipline Club per program of study as defined by the Faculty, with the exception of the Electrical and Computer Engineering Discipline Club which shall represent both Electrical Engineering and Computer Engineering.

 0.0.2.a#